 The guidelines were adopted on June 7, 2022, such that each executive officer serving at that time has until June 7, 2027 to meet the guidelines.
+Michael L. Conklin, who joined the Company on August 14, 2023, has until August 14, 2028 to meet the guidelines.
 Accordingly, all of our executive officers are currently in compliance with the guidelines.